-- For reports against students or student groups, the Adjudicator is typically the Director of the Office of Student Rights and Responsibilities, or, if the Director is unable to serve, the Assistant Director of Student Rights and Responsibilities. - For reports against staff, the Adjudicator is typically the Director of Human Resources or, if the Director of Human Resources is unable to serve, the Director of Student Rights and Responsibilities. - For reports against faculty, the Adjudicator is typically the Provost or, if the Provost is unable to serve, one of the Associate Provosts.
+- For reports against students or student groups, the Adjudicator is typically the Director of the Office of Student Rights and Responsibilities. - For reports against staff, the Adjudicator is typically the Director of Human Resources or, if the Director of Human Resources is unable to serve, the Director of Student Rights and Responsibilities. - For reports against faculty, the Adjudicator is typically the Provost or, if the Provost is unable to serve, one of the Associate Provosts. - When the typical or alternate Adjudicator are unable to serve, the Title IX Coordinator will select a trained individual to be the Adjudicator with notice to the parties.

 The Adjudicator must be a neutral and impartial decision-maker.
 The parties will be informed, in writing, of the specific Adjudicator assigned to determine sanction.
-Within 1 business day of receiving the notice of referral to adjudication, the complainant and the respondent may submit a written request to the Title IX Coordinator to replace the named Adjudicator, if there are reasonable articulable grounds to establish bias, conflict of interest or an inability to be fair and impartial.
-A designated Adjudicator will only be replaced if the Title IX Coordinator concludes that their bias precludes impartiality.
-Additionally, Adjudicators who have reason to believe they cannot make an objective determination must recuse themselves.
+Within 1 calendar day of receiving the notice of the designated Adjudicator, the complainant and the respondent may submit a written request to the Title IX Coordinator to replace the named Adjudicator, if there are reasonable articulable grounds to establish bias, conflict of interest or an inability to be fair and impartial.
+The designated Adjudicator will only be replaced if the Title IX Coordinator determines that their bias precludes impartiality or constitutes conflict.
+Additionally, an Adjudicator who has reason to believe they cannot make an objective determination must recuse themselves.